schmidt-daniela/eyetracking_aoi/README.md

 -   The resolution of the image must be equal to the resolution in which the data was recorded.
 To check the resolution of the image, one can use the function **checkResolution**.

 -   The data must comprise (exactly) one column containing x-coordinates and (exactly) one column containing y-coordinates.
-If there are two column per coordinate (e.g., for the left and right eye), average those in advance.
+If there are two column per coordinate (e.g., for the left and right eye), they need to be averages in advance.

 | **correct** | **false** | **also false ...** | **... unless you want this AOI** |
 |:-----------:|:---------:|:-------------:|:--------------------------------:|
 | <img src="image/circle_correct.png" width="186" height="105"> | <img src="image/circle_false_3.png" width="186" height="105"> | <img src="image/circle_false_1.png" width="186" height="105"> | <img src="image/circle_false_2.png" width="186" height="105"> |

-## Usage
+## Usage of AddAOI()

 1. Paste the eye-tracking data into the folder "data".
 This is what the example data (data/eyetracking_data.txt) looks like: